 After an accident, your attorney may contact the negligent party’s insurance company to negotiate a settlement for costs incurred as a result of the accident.
 He or she will leverage information collected to recover compensation for your expenses.
 If negotiations with insurance companies are unsuccessful or unsatisfactory, you may be able to pursue legal action against the negligent party with the help of your attorney.

-Some product liability claims against manufacturers have been based on defective tires, brakes, accelerators, and defective fuel systems.
+Some examples of what defects you may be able to file a product liability case for are defective tires, brakes, accelerators, and defective fuel systems.

 If you have lost a loved one in a motorcycle accident, you may have recourse to recover compensation through a wrongful death lawsuit.
 An attorney can help the family of the deceased prove the negligence of the other driver was the cause of the victim’s death.

 In negotiations or litigation against an insurance company or negligent party, the attorneys in our office may be able to help you recover compensation for the following:

 Past and Future Medical Expenses: Victims can file to receive compensation for emergency visits, hospital care, surgery etc. if the injuries were directly related to the accident.

 Lost Wages: Motorcycle accident victims can claim compensation for wages they could have earned if the accidents hadn’t taken place.
 Victims can recover compensation for the period of time they had to be away from work to recover.